acotty/CB_GDBMI_PLUGIN/Readme.md

 # Description
 This GitHub repo has the source code for the new Code::Blocks GDB/MI debugger.
 The source is to be built with the current C::B nightly and a GCC compiler that supports C++11.
 The code is desigend for GDB 9 or later using the GDB/MI version 3 interface.

-This uses the GDB Machine Interface instead of the old console type interface.
+This uses the GDB Machine Interface instead of the old annotations (deprecated) interface.
 This has a number of advantages:

 1. Supports all of the existing GDB debugger features once finished
 2. Quicker